Phil • Cr. Think • Science • Hist •

 What is fear-based ethics?

-Fear-based ethics refers to moral systems that use the fear of consequences to guide behavior.
-Think of Karma or God’s wrath!
-Under these systems, actions are judged by punishment.
-With Divine Command Theory, good deeds are judged by God: you don’t murder someone simply because “God says murder is wrong.”
-With Karma, good acts in this life are done to avoid rebirth as something lowly, like a dung beetle, in the next.
+Fear-based ethics refers to moral systems that use fear of consequences to guide behavior.
+Think of karma or God’s wrath.
+In these systems, actions are often judged through punishment: you don’t murder because “God says murder is wrong,” or you do good in this life to avoid a worse rebirth in the next, like a dung beetle.

 Michael Alan Prestwood